Why Certain Places Drain Your Energy

 Not every reaction comes with a clear reason.
 Your system often notices patterns faster than your mind can label them.

-That is why you might feel “off” in a room you cannot logically criticize.
+That’s why you might feel “off” in a room you can’t logically criticize.
 The signals can be subtle, yet your energy still responds.
+If you’ve ever questioned yourself for feeling this way, you’re not alone.
+The goal isn’t a perfect explanation, but honest observation.

 Simple Ways to Reset a Space That Drains You